Photo taken at Hastings, New Zealand after being presented with the 2009 Comumn na Piobaireachd New Zealand Gold Medal

 Ian Lyons is a reputable name in piping and pipe band circles, not only in Australia, but all over the World.

-Ian has been involved in pipe bands and solo piping for 39 years.
+Ian has been involved in piping for 40 years.
 He has played with some of the World's top pipe bands such as The Pipes & Drums of the Royal Ulster Constabulary from Northern Ireland, The Victoria Police Pipe Band from Melbourne, Australia, The 78th Fraser Highlanders Pipe Band from Toronto, Canada and he currently plays with the Field Marshal Montgomery Pipe Band from Northern Ireland.
-Ian has played in 27 Grade 1 World Pipe Band Championships with 23 top six finishes including 6 wins.
+Ian has played in 28 Grade 1 World Pipe Band Championships with 24 top six finishes, including 6 wins.
 He is also Pipe Major of the Moorabbin City Pipe Band who have also been very successful, winning 5 Australian Championships & 2 New Zealand Championships in Grade 2.

 Ian was taught to play the bagpipes from the age of 7 by his father P/M William Lyons B.E.M., formerly Pipe Major of the 1st Battalion Irish Guards, and grew up in Northern Ireland playing with his local pipe band in Banbridge.
 After spending several years with the Banbridge Pipe Band, Ian, at 17 years of age, moved on to play with The Pipes & Drums of the Royal Ulster Constabulary and played in his first Grade 1 season and World Championship in 1989.